 Setting Up Your Genea ACS + Eagle Eye VMS Integration

 1) Navigate to the 'Integrations' tab in your admin dashboard.

-2) Go to 'Cameras' integrations, and click 'Install' under the Eagle Eye integration.
+2) Go to 'Video Management System' integrations, and click 'Install' under the Eagle Eye integration.

 3) Enter your Eagle Eye account details.
 Click "Install".

 If account is 2FA enabled on Eagle Eye, then we need to authenticate the login with below preferences.